We research, analyze and shed light on the complex and interdependent relationships between law, technology and society.

 Our researchers analyze technological innovations and scientific advancements from socio-ethical, legal and policy perspectives.
 Since its inception, the Centre has conducted cutting-edge research at the intersection of technology, science, law, public policy and society.
-We are a unique cluster and our Centre is home to three Canada Research Chairs and four University Research Chair in technology law, ethics and policy, and two Social Sciences and Humanities Research Council of Canada-funded Partnership Grants related to privacy, access to justice, equity, inclusion, innovation and development in the digital age.
+We are a unique cluster and our Centre is home to seven Canada Research Chairs and three University Research Chair in technology law, ethics and policy, as well as several initiatives funded by the Social Sciences and Humanities Research Council of Canada, the Natural Sciences and Engineering Research Council of Canada, the New Frontier Research Fund and International Development Research Centre related to privacy, access to justice, equity, inclusion, innovation and development in the digital age.

 We encourage multi- and transdisciplinary inquiries as allowing for different – sometimes complementary and sometimes discordant – perspectives on the same topic to inform analysis and debate on an issue, thereby providing the richest and most comprehensive approach to research and policy-making.